Confinement and orbital stability of solitons of the NLS equation on metric graphs

 First, in Proposition~\ref{main_prop_1}, without distinguishing between the two cases, we show that if an initial datum is supported on a single half-line of the graph and is close in the energy norm to a truncated soliton, then along the NLS flow it remains confined to the same half-line and stays close (up to a suitable rephasing and translation) to the truncated soliton for all times.
-This statement resembles orbital stability, except that the standard definition compares solutions with an actual solitary/standing wave, whereas here the solution is compared with a reference \emph{trial} function (a soliton on the half-line plus a small error on the rest of the graph), to which no genuine solitary wave corresponds.
+This statement resembles orbital stability, except that the standard definition compares solutions with an actual solitary/standing wave, whereas here the solution is compared with a reference function (a soliton on the half-line plus a small error on the rest of the graph), to which no genuine solitary wave corresponds.
 The idea is that a soliton placed on a half-line sufficiently far from the compact core (so that the truncation error is small in the energy norm) still effectively behaves as a configuration that is stable for the NLS dynamics, in an appropriate and rigorous sense.
-A further information contained in Proposition 4.1 is that the initial datum can be so chosen that the soliton-like solution never come closer than a fixed a-priori distance to the compact core of the metric graph (see Proposition 4.1 for a precise formulation and the subsequent remarks for other comments).
+A further piece of information contained in Proposition~\ref{main_prop_1} is that the initial datum can be chosen so that the corresponding soliton-like solution never comes closer than a fixed \emph{a priori} distance to the compact core of the metric graph (see Proposition~\ref{main_prop_1} for the precise formulation).